akiver/wordsreminder/README.md

 ## Setup

-**I made this application for personal use and is not intended to be on Apple / Google stores, you will have to create your own Firebase project.**
+**I made this application for personal usage and is not intended to be on Apple / Google stores, you will have to create your own Firebase project.**

 ### Common platform steps: